makrai/notes/touvron2307-llama-2.md

 arXiv:2307.09288 [cs.CL]

-#Abstract
+# Abstract

 * we devel and release Llama 2, a collection of pretrained and fine-tuned LLMs
   * scale from 7 billion to 70 billion parameters
   * fine-tuned LLMs, called Llama 2-Chat, are optimized for dialogue use cases
   * outperform open-source chat models on most benchmarks we tested, and
   * based on our human evaluations for helpfulness and safety, may be a suitable substitute for closed-source models
 * detailed description of our approach to fine-tuning and safety improvements

-#1 Introduction 3
+# 1 Introduction 3

 * seemingly straightforward nature of the training methodology.
 Auto-regressive
-  * pretrained on an extensive corpus of self-supervised data, followed by alignment with human preferences via techniques such as Reinforcement Learning with Human Feedback (RLHF).
-Although the training methodology is
+  * pretrained on an extensive corpus of self-supervised data, followed by alignment with human preferences
+    via eg Reinforcement Learning with Human Feedback (RLHF)
-* high computational requirements have limited the development of LLMs to a few
+* high computational requirements have limited the development of LLMs
+  * public pretrained LLMs match the performance of some closed ones
+    * eg public that match: BLOOM (Scao+ 2022), LLaMa-1 (Touvron+ 2023), and
+      Falcon (Penedo+ 2023)
-  * public releases of pretrained LLMs (such as BLOOM (Scao+ 2022), LLaMa-1 (Touvron+ 2023), and Falcon (Penedo et al., 2023)) that match the performance of closed pretrained competitors like GPT-3 (Brown+ 2020) and Chinchilla (Hoffmann+ 2022), but none of these models are suitable substitutes for closed “product” LLMs, such as ChatGPT, BARD, and Claude
+    * eg closed matched: GPT-3 (Brown+ 2020) and Chinchilla (Hoffmann+ 2022)
+  * hE none of these are suitable substitutes for closed “product” LLMs
+  * product LLMs eg ChatGPT, BARD, and Claude
-    * heavily fine-tuned to align with human preferences, which
+  * product LLMs are heavily fine-tuned to align with human preferences, which
-      * greatly enhances their usability and safety.
-This step can require
+    * greatly enhances their usability and safety
-      * often not transparent or easily reproducible, limiting progress within
+    * often not transparent or easily reproducible, limiting progress
 * we develop and release Llama 2, a family of pretrained and fine-tuned LLMs,
   * scales up to 70B parameters.
 On the
   * series of helpfulness and safety benchmarks we tested,